mkiio/auto-cat-photo/README.md

     * Ensure your Raspberry Pi has adequate cooling.
     * If not using a dedicated AI camera, detection on the CPU can be intensive.
 You might need to adjust preview resolution or AI model complexity.
 * **Check Logs**: The application logs to `cat_detector.log` (by default) and the console.
 These logs provide valuable information for diagnosing issues.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs, feature requests, or improvements.

 ## License